 a) if the agreement of the former administration is required following the application of § 4.1 by the latter administration, in order to protect the new assignment proposed by the former administration from interference caused by the assignment proposed by the latter administration, both administrations shall make every possible effort to resolve the difficulties by means of mutually acceptable adjustments to their networks;

-b) in case of continuing disagreement, and if the former administration has not communicated to the Bureau the information specified in Annex 2 to Resolution 49 (Rev.WRC-2000)*, this administration shall be deemed to have given its agreement to inclusion in the List of the assignment of the latter administration.
+b) in case of continuing disagreement, and if the former administration has not communicated to the Bureau the information specified in Annex 2 to Resolution [EUR/B7/39] (WRC-12), this administration shall be deemed to have given its agreement to inclusion in the List of the assignment of the latter administration.

-* Note by the Secretariat: This Resolution was revised by WRC-07.

 Reasons: Change consequential to the implementation of the new Resolution [EUR/B7/39].

 MOD EUR/XXA28/14